forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-tasks.md

 1. In the `scripts/apex` folder create a new Anonymous Apex file using the `.apex` file extension.
-Paste the code into the file:
+Paste this code into the file:

       ```
       List<Account> acctList =[SELECT Name, Rating FROM Account